tomas1000r/webflux-kotlin-keycloak/README.md

 3. To ensure the app is working, open `http://localhost:8080` in your browser
 4. You can open Swagger documentation which is not protected or you can access protected resource
 5. To view protected resource, enter credentials 'user' as login name and 'password' for password
+6. To register new user, click 'Register new user' button

 Note: MySQL data and Keycloak realm is imported automatically after containers starts.